 Whole wheat berries are one of the only food items you cannot find in grocery stores.
 To be honest, I never gave any thought to how to how flour is made.
 You may be like me, wondering, “What is flour made of?”

 In my mind, it just magically appeared on the grocery store shelf.
-I didn’t even know what wheat was supposed to look like before becoming flour.
+I didn’t even know what wheat was supposed to look like before becoming flour for sourdough bread.

 But fresh ground flour from whole wheat berries is an entirely different product from the refined, white stuff at the grocery store.
 It is rich in nutrients and has a sweet, nutty flavor.